RecGPT/RecGPT/RENDME.md

-Introduction
-Title: RecGPT: Generative Personalized Prompts for Sequential Recommendation via ChatGPT Training Paradigm Datasets
+Title: RecGPT: Generative Personalized Prompts for Sequential Recommendation via ChatGPT Training Paradigm

-Five prepared datasets are included in data folder.
+Datasets: Five prepared datasets are included in data folder.

 Train Model
 To train model on 'Beauty' dataset, change to the src folder and run following command: